awendland/blog/_posts/2013-07-27-robotics-subject-thats-lacking.md

 published: true
 ---

-In light of the lack of STEM and modern technologies training, such as Programming, Computer Architecture and other High-Tech areas, I would like to do my part by starting a weekly Robotics class.
+In light of the lack of STEM and modern technologies training, such as Programming, Computer Architecture and other High-Tech areas, I would like to do my part by starting a weekly Robotics class.<!--break-->

 ### Why have this class?